Income & Deductions · gifts, loans & help

 This is the big one.
 Money you receive regularly to help with living expenses — a relative who sends you $200 every month — is counted as unearned income, the same as a benefit check.
 It is dependable, it recurs, so SNAP treats it as part of what you have to live on.

 A one-time or occasional gift is treated differently.
-Small, irregular amounts are often excluded entirely: under the SNAP rules, infrequent or irregular income that comes to no more than $30 in a three-month period is not counted.
+Small, irregular amounts are often excluded entirely: under the SNAP rules, infrequent or irregular income that comes to no more than $30 in a calendar quarter is not counted.
+If the total goes over $30 in a quarter, the entire amount counts — not just the part above $30.
 A birthday $50 once a year, a surprise $100 when the car broke — these are generally not the kind of dependable income SNAP counts, though anything larger should be reported and asked about.

 Distinction 2: gift vs. loan